BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Santa Marta to avoid the worst of the heat and rain, especially if I'm planning to hike in Tayrona?
+When's the absolute best time to visit Santa Marta if I want to avoid the biggest crowds but still enjoy great weather?

-What's the best way to get around Santa Marta and reach places like Minca or Tayrona without breaking the bank?
+What's the best way to get around Santa Marta and to nearby attractions like Tayrona or Minca?

 Ready to Plan Your Trip?